-A common misconception about vegetarianism is that it leads to protein deficiency, but there are actually many tasty alternatives to protein — like tofu, beans, lentils and nuts, all have a very good source of protein and fiber too boot.
+A common misconception about vegetarianism is that it leads to protein deficiency, but there are actually many tasty alternatives to protein — like tofu, beans, lentils, and nuts, all have a very good source of protein and fiber to boot.

 Not eating meat won’t leave you hungry, either.
-There are a slew of snacks available for satisfaction and smart eating.
+There is a slew of snacks available for satisfaction and smart eating.

 “Recent studies show that even though nuts are high in calories, eating them does not lead to weight gain,” Sass said.

 When it comes to climate change, adopting vegetarian diets would cut food-related emissions by 63 percent, and vegan diets would cut them by 70 percent.